yohasebe/monadic-chat/docs/develop_apps.md

 `initial_prompt` (string, required)
 Specify the text of the system prompt.

+`group` (string)

+Specify the group name for grouping the app on the Base App selector on the web settings screen.
+Though optional, it is recommended to specify some group name to distinguish custom apps from the base apps.

 There are many optional settings.
 See [Setting Items](/setting-items.md) for details.

 ## Calling Functions in the App